wangqi/swift-sdk/README.md

 The Model Context Protocol (MCP) defines a standardized way for applications to communicate with AI and ML models.
-This Swift SDK provides a robust implementation of both client and server components.
+This Swift SDK implements both client and server components according to the [2025-03-26][mcp-spec-2025-03-26] (latest) version of the MCP specification.

 ## Requirements